danielballan/personal-blog/content/posts/2012-11-16-remembering-zlatko-tesanovic-classroom-wit.md

 > This is where we separate real homo sapiens from other apes.

 On Schrodinger, who lived in a house with his wife and her beautiful sister, who was also his mistress:
 > He knew absolutely everything about partial differential equations.
 So, you see, if you know everything about a particular method, it is like waiting on a platform for a train.
-And, sometimes the train does not come. but, for Schordinger of course, the train came Big Time.
+And, sometimes the train does not come. but, for Schrödinger of course, the train came Big Time.

 Of Clebsch-Gordan coefficients:
 > The kindest thing anyone can say about them is that they are tabulated.